Machado de Assis

 Joaquim Maria Machado de Assis ([ʒwɐˈkĩ maˈɾiɐ maˈʃadu d͡ʒ(i) aˈsis]), often known by his surnames as Machado de Assis, Machado, or Bruxo do Cosme Velho (21 June 1839 – 29 September 1908), was a pioneer Brazilian novelist, poet, playwright and short story writer, widely regarded as the greatest writer of Brazilian literature.
-Nevertheless, Assis did not achieve widespread popularity outside Brazil during his lifetime.
 In 1897, he founded and became the first President of the Brazilian Academy of Letters.
 He was multilingual, having taught himself French, English, German and Greek later in life.